xDefyingGravity/99-reactjs-project-ideas/CONTRIBUTING.md

 Replace <add-your-branch-name> with the name of the branch you created earlier.

 ## Submit your changes for review
-Now, If you go to your repository on GitHub, you'll see a Compare & pull request button.
+Now, if you go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.

 ## Create a pull request

 Now submit the pull request.
-Soon I'll be merging all your changes into the master branch of this project after reveiwing.
+Soon I'll be merging all your changes into the master branch of this project after reviewing.

 # 99-reactjs-project-ideas

 Goal: 99 Projects
-Current: 4 Projects
+Current: 8 Projects